 - Your website needs to have SSL.

 - You need to have a Stripe account.
-It's free, there are no hidden charges.
+It's free, and there are no hidden charges.

 Best-Selling Stripe Plugins for WordPress on CodeCanyon

-WP Full Stripe is designed to make it easy for you to accept payments and create subscriptions from your WordPress.
-You can manage payments, refunds, payment plans and cancelations from the WordPress admin.
+WP Full Stripe is designed to make it easy for you to accept payments and create subscriptions from your WordPress site.
+You can manage payments, refunds, payment plans, and cancelations from the WordPress admin.
 You can accept one-time payments and recurring payments in more than 100 currencies from a wide range of credit cards by customers from over 35 countries.